Jooxbac/Django-REST-Framework-API-Project/README.md

 For convenience, best option is to select the specific Python interpreter for out virtual environment.
 We can select it, on VSC, pressing "F1" and searching for "Python select interpreter".
 The adequate Python interpreter should be higlighted as the recommended one.

-3. ### Installing Django and DjangoREST Frameworks
+3. ### Installing Django and Django REST Frameworks

 Enter the following commands: